 The Sanctuary of Asclepius at Epidaurus is a UNESCO world heritage site.

 The theatre is marvelled for its exceptional acoustics, which permits almost perfect intelligibility of non-amplified spoken word from the proscenium or scene to all 15,000 spectators, regardless of their seating.

 Then proceed to the Town of Nauplion, the first capital of Greece.
 We will see the Bourtzi and the Palamidi fortresses and then continue to Tripolis for a sort stop.
-We will visit the small towns of Levidi and Vytina and arrive in the village of Valtesiniko to visit the monastery of the assumption of Virgin Mary and the monastery of Saint Nicolas, used as a fortress during the Greek revolution of 1821.
+We will visit the small towns of Levidi and Vytina and arrive in the village of Valtesiniko to visit the monastery of the assumption of the Virgin Mary and the monastery of Saint Nicolas, used as a fortress during the Greek revolution of 1821.
 Overnight at Valtesiniko

 DAY 3: VALTESINIKO – STEMNITSA – DIMITSANA – LAGADIA – OLYMPIAAfter breakfast in the hotel, we will shoot the sunrise from the opposite mountain and leave for today’s trip.
-We will have a lot of drive through the forest, passing through the villages of Pirgaki and Elati and arrive in the famous Stemnita with a lot of stone houses with a special colour.
+We will have a lot of driving through the forest, passing through the villages of Pirgaki and Elati and arriving in the famous Stemnita with a lot of stone houses with a special colour.
 Then we go to Dimitsana, a small town that stands on the top of a small hill, with nice houses and a special open-air Hydropower Museum which we will visit.
 We continue to Lagadia village, famous for its architecture, built on the slope of the mountain.
 We leave the village and drive from the mountains to the flat Ancient Olympia, the Cradle of the Olympic Games for overnight.

 DAY 4: OLYMPIA – WINE TASTING – DELPHI